Auto-Enrolment Retirement Savings Scheme

 Who is not eligible for the auto-enrolment scheme?

-Participants of Community Employment, Job Initiatives, Rural Social Schemes or Tús schemes will not be eligible for the auto-enrolment scheme.
+Participants in Community Employment, Job Initiatives, Rural Social Schemes, or Tús schemes are not eligible for the auto-enrolment scheme.

 Self-employed people will not be eligible.
 PRSI classes will be used to exclude self-employed people from auto-enrolment.